Revelation 4 – Before the Throne of God

 iii.
 The four different faces of the cherubim are often taken as symbols of Jesus as represented in each gospel.
 In classical church architecture, these four “characters” are repeated often as a motif that signifies both heaven and the four gospels.

 iv.
-Most have seen Matthew as the “Lion” gospel, showing Jesus as the Lion of the Tribe of Judah.
+Because there is no specific connection between the four faces of the cherubim and a particular gospel, different traditions have connected these four faces of the cherubim in different ways.
+Some have seen Matthew as the “Lion” gospel, showing Jesus as the Lion of the Tribe of Judah.
 Mark is seen as the “Ox” gospel, showing Jesus as a humble servant, a worker.
 Luke is seen as the “Man” gospel, showing Jesus as the perfect man, the second Adam.
 John is seen as the “Eagle” gospel, showing Jesus as the man from heaven, the sky.
 Still, this approach also has other interpretations.

 v.
 Perhaps it is safest to say that the four faces are important because they represent all of animate creation, in its utmost excellence.
 The lion is the mightiest of wild animals, the ox strongest of domesticated animals, the eagle king of all birds, and man is highest of all creation.
 “In Shemoth Rabba, sec.
 23, fol.
 122, 4, Rabbi Abin says: ‘There are four which have principality in this world: among intellectual creatures, man; among birds, the eagle; among cattle, the ox; and among wild beasts, the lion: each of these has a kingdom and a certain magnificence, and they are placed under the throne of glory, Ezekiel 1:10, to show that no creature is to exalt itself in this world, and that the kingdom of God is over all.’
 These creatures may be considered the representatives of the whole creation.”
 (Clarke)